 How big should my emergency fund be?

-Everyone’s situation is different, but most financial experts usually recommend that your emergency fund should be big enough to cover three months of living expenses.
+Everyone’s situation is different, but most financial experts usually recommend that your emergency funds for financial safety should be big enough to cover three months of living expenses.

 Now that might sound like a huge amount but don’t worry.
 Your starting point should be $1,000.
 Once you reach that goal, you can start increasing the size of your fund.